 National Master Specification

-The National Research Council of Canada (NRC) has assumed ownership of the National Master Specification (NMS) from Public Works and Government Services Canada (PWGSC).
+The National Research Council of Canada (NRC) has assumed ownership of the National Master Specification (NMS) from Public Services and Procurement Canada (PSPC).
 Please visit the Canadian National Master Construction Specifications web page for more information on this comprehensive, easy-to-use framework for writing construction project specifications.

 NMS is intended for use by the federal government, other public organizations and the private sector in the preparation of construction and renovation contract documents.